Quantum Transitions of Nematic Phases in a Spin-$1$ Bilinear-Biquadratic Model and Their Implications for FeSe: Introduction

-In this paper, we address the issue by exploring the quantum phase transitions out of the nematic phase of FeSe.
-On general grounds, models with differing microscopic degrees of freedom will have different types of phases in their phase diagrams and, thus, different kinds of quantum phase transitions.
-Further motivation comes from recent experiments.
-The NMR~\cite{Yuweiqiang2016} and X-ray scattering~\cite{Bohmer2016} measurements in pressurized FeSe have demonstrated that, lowering temperature induces a tetragonal to orthorhombic (OR) transition which accompanies a magnetic transition.
+In this paper, we address this issue by exploring the quantum phases and phase transitions related to the nematic phase of FeSe.
+We focus on studying a spin-$1$ bilinear-biquadratic model on the square lattice, which has been considered before to understand the exotic magnetism and nematic order of the iron-chalcogenide superconductors~\cite{Yu2012,Wysocki2011,FaWang2015,YuSi_AFQ,Wangzhentao2016,gong2017,lai2017,Ruiz2019} but has not been systematically studied to understand the quantum phases and phase transitions of FeSe under pressure.
+We implement both the site-factorized wave-function analysis and large-scale DMRG method on this model.
+In general, models with different active microscopic degrees of freedom will have different types of phases in their phase diagrams and, thus, different kinds of quantum phase transitions.
+In our case, we find four stable spin dipolar and quadrupolar phases, including the N\'{e}el antiferromagnetic order, the $(\pi,0)$ collinear antiferromagnetic phase (CAFM), the $(\pi/2,\pi)$ antiferromagnetic phase (AFM*), and the $(\pi,0)$ antiferroquadrupolar phase (AFQ), and obtain the ground-state phase diagrams.
+Furthermore, we apply our theoretical results for the understanding of the low-temperature phase diagram that has been indicated by recent experiments of the NMR~\cite{Yuweiqiang2016} and X-ray scattering~\cite{Bohmer2016} measurements in pressurized FeSe.
+These experiments have demonstrated that lowering temperature induces a tetragonal to orthorhombic (OR) transition, which accompanies a magnetic transition.

+It is important to clarify that the actual values of the bilinear and biquadratic couplings, used in our study as free parameters to construct the phase diagrams, could be fixed by analyzing higher level, and far more difficult, multiorbital Hubbard models (see Ref.~\cite{herbrych2018} and references therein) and mapping the low-energy states into the spin-1 model used here.
+While this study will be carried out in the future, we note that in the bad-metal regime of such a multiorbital setting, the biquadratic interaction is expected to be sizeable~\cite{Book-Fazekas}.
+Thus, in the present effort generic phase diagrams of the spin-1 bilinear-biquadratic model varying couplings in a broad range will be presented.
+While future work can clarify with precision where each particular FeSC material is located in our phase diagram, here we focus on whether the overall phase diagram hosts nematic phases and their transitions that pertain to the properties of bulk FeSe.

+Our paper is organized as follow.
+In Sec.~\ref{sec:mm}, we introduce the spin-$1$ bilinear-biquadratic model and describe the computational details.
+Section~\ref{sec:sfwf} contains the results of the site-factorized wave-function analysis.
+In Secs.~\ref{sec:numerical} and \ref{sec:nematicity}, we present our DMRG results of the spin and quadrupolar structure factors, as well as the nematic order parameters.
+Finally, we provide our discussions and conclusions in Sec.~\ref{sec:dis}.